vcreal/vagrant-locustio/README.md

-# vagrant-ansible
+# vagrant-locustio
-Sample VM provisioning using vagrant and ansible
+Sample VM provisioning using vagrant and locustio